WaCoDiS/data-access-api/README.md

 | environment/spring/rabbitmq/host | RabbitMQ port (WaCoDiS message broker)   | e.g. *5672*|
 | environment/spring/rabbitmq/username | RabbitMQ username (WaCoDiS message broker)   | |
 | environment/spring/rabbitmq/password | RabbitMQ password (WaCoDiS message broker)   | |

-### Deployment
-This section describes deployment scenarios, options and preconditions.
-#### Preconditions
-* In order to run Data Access Java Runtime Environment (JRE) (version >= 8) must be available.
-In order to [build Data Access from source](#installation--building-information) Java Development Kit (JDK) version >= 8) must be abailable.
-Data Access is tested with Oracle JDK 8.
-* A (running) instance of [elasticsearch](https://www.elastic.co/downloads/elasticsearch) must be available.
-* When running data access as part of the WaCoDiS system, a running instance of [RabbitMQ message broker](https://www.rabbitmq.com/) must be available.
-Otherwise communication with other WaCoDis components fails.

-The server addresses are [configurable](#configuration).

- * If configuration should be fetched from Configuration Server a running instance of [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server) must be available.
-## User Guide
-### Run Data Access
-Currently there are no pre-compiled binaries available for WaCoDiS Data Access.
-Data Access must be [built from source](#installation--building-information).
-Alternatively Docker can be used to (build and) run WaCoDiS Data Access.

-Data Access is a Spring Boot application.
-Execute the compiled jar (`java -jar  data-access-api.jar`) or run *org.openapitools.OpenAPI2SpringBoot.java* in IDE (Module: _WaCoDiS Data Access API_) to start the data access service.
-By default the service is available on port 8080.
-[Multiple ways to change the default port exist](https://www.baeldung.com/spring-boot-change-port).
-If the service started successfully (see [Preconditions](#preconditions)) the API description for WaCoDiS Data Access is available on _localhost:8080_ (provided default port was not changed).

-#### Using Docker
-1. Build Docker Image from [Dockerfile](https://github.com/WaCoDiS/data-access-api/blob/master/Dockerfile) that resides in the projects root folder.
-2. Run created Docker Image.
-A port binding for container port 8080 is necessary to make the service available.
-(`docker run -p 8080:8080 wacodis_data_access:latest`)

-### Elasticsearch Index Initialization
-During the start up process, data access automatically initializes a (Elasticsearch) search index that indexes metadata (DataEnvelopes) for available data sets.
-The index settings are defined in a json file which is by default */main/resources/elasticsearch_indexsettings.json*.
-The mappings section of this file should not be altered because data access needs an index that matches those specifications.
-The location of the index settings file is [configurable](#configuration).
-If index intitialization fails because of a connection error it is retried after a timeout.
-The max. number of retries and the timeout is [configurable](#configuration).
-This configuration parameters can be used in deployment scenarios (for example docker compose) if elasticsearch is not available before data access is started.

 ## Contribution - Developer Information
 This section contains information for developers.